Yousef-Majidi/Yousef-Majidi/README.md

 ### Hi there 👋

 My name is Yousef, a passionate and creative mind, eager to learn new skills and code!
-Currently in my third year towards getting a Bachelor of Technology in Software Development from Seneca College.
+Currently in my last year towards getting a Bachelor of Technology in Software Development from Seneca College.

 * Currently working on `C++` & `C#` based projects using a range of frameworks.
 * Currently leading development of a pandemic simulation game in `Unity`.